Blog

 Prevention Tips:

 • Controlled feeding: Avoid free-feeding your cat.
-Instead, feed them at designated times with appropriate portion sizes.
+Instead, feeding times should be set alongside appropriate portion sizes.

 Download our Mobile App Now